Suicides and suicide attempts

 Proportion d'adultes de 18-79 ans déclarant des pensées suicidaires au cours des 12 derniers mois

-Proportion of adults aged 18–79 who report having attempted suicide at some point in their lives
+Proportion of adults aged 18–79 who report a lifetime suicide attempt

 Proportion d'adultes de 18-79 ans déclarant une tentative de suicide au cours de la vie